 Additional Resourced Provision

-As part of the wider SEND review in North Tyneside, we were asked to gather the views of children and young people attending Additionally Resourced Provisions in North Tyneside.
+As part of the wider SEND review in North Tyneside, we were asked to gather the views of children and young people attending schools with Additionally Resourced Provisions in North Tyneside.

 Children and Young People Participation and Engagement